Curiosidad-Racional/Python-LaTeX/README.md

 # Python-LaTeX

-Python-LaTeX is a python written progran that process .ptx files with latex code and, between this, python code embedded with '««' '»»' delimiters.
+Python-LaTeX is a program written in python that process .ptx files with latex code and, between this, python code embedded with '««' '»»' delimiters.
 Python-LaTeX output latex file.